Black Sesame Bubble Tea

 Enter your email and get it sent straight to your inbox.
 Plus, get recipes & tips from me every week!

-What Is Black Sesame Bubble Tea?
+Black Sesame Bubble Tea

-Though this recipe isn’t made with tea, it’s still known as a bubble tea since the drink contains boba.
+Also known as boba, bubble tea is an iced drink with chewy tapioca balls.
+Though this drink isn’t made with tea, it’s still called a bubble tea since it contains tapioca balls.

-Recipe Highlights
+Recipe Summary

 • Dark brown sugar and black sesame paste are blended together with hot water, then combined with boba and milk to form a creamy, nutty iced beverage.